spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Skip RunID for SSB Directory
 ----------------------------

 Boolean.
-If True, *jwst_reffiles* will not search for pipeline output files in the output directory for the current Run ID.
+If True, the output directory (ssbdir_) for the pipeline output files will follow the convention outrootdir_[/outsubdir_]/ssb/.

 .. _ssblogFlag: